AiviaCommunity/3D-RCAN/README.md

   - Channel reduction ratio for channel attention
   - Default: 8

 The default RCAN architecture is configured to be trained on a machine with 11GB GPU memory.
-If you encounter an OOM error during training, please try reducing model parameters.
+If you encounter an OOM error during training, please try reducing model parameters such as `num_residual_blocks` and `num_residual_groups`.
+In the example `config.json`, we reduce `num_residual_groups` to 3 to run on a 6GB GTX 1060 GPU.

 The loss values are saved in the training output folder.
 You can use tensorboard to monitor the loss values.
 To use TensorBoard, run the following command and open [http://127.0.0.1:6006] in your browser.